nasa/fprime/Svc/Version/docs/sdd.md

 |SVC-VERSION-014|`Svc::Version` shall provide an interface for other components to set custom versions.| Enables projects to set hardware and FPGA versions, say, as needed.
 Also generates Events/TLM|
 |SVC-VERSION-015|`Svc::Version` shall provide an interface for other components to get custom versions.| Also generates Events/TLM|

+## Emitting Versions on Start-Up

+The version component can emit versions on startup by calling `version.config(true);` during component configuration.

 ## Change Log
 | Date | Description |